vaasahacklab/doorbell/README.md

 ## Installation

+For Debian-based systems:

+Best practice is to run service as own system user, one can be created for example with:
+`sudo useradd -c "Doorbell System" -d /opt/doorbell -G audio -m -r -s /bin/nologin -U doorbell`

+Above creates system user named doorbell, home folder in /opt/doorbell, without login capabilies, and access to audio devices.

+One can login locally to such user for setupping with:
+`sudo -Hu doorbell /bin/bash`

-System prerequirents:
+System prerequirements:
 libasound2-dev
 python3-dev
 python3-pip

-For Debian-based systems:

-Run as system admin: `< requirements.apt xargs sudo apt install -y`
+Run as admin user: `< requirements.apt xargs sudo apt install -y`

 Run these as doorbell user: